Pole Vault (communications system): Troposcatter takes over

 Previous to World War II, prevailing radio physics theory predicted a relationship between frequency and diffraction that suggested radio signals would follow the curvature of the Earth, but that the strength of the effect fell off rapidly and especially at higher frequencies.
 However, during the war, there were numerous incidents in which high-frequency radar signals were detecting targets at ranges far beyond the theoretical calculations.
 In the immediate post-war era, the limitation on television construction was lifted and millions of sets were sold.
 This led to further examples of very long-range reception, which was a significant problem when widely separated stations given the same frequency allocations would interfere with each other at ranges that the equations stated would not be a problem.
 As a result, new stations were put on hold in what is known as the "television freeze" in 1948.

-At the same time, AT&T was beginning experiments with microwave relay systems that would expand into their TD2 network.
+At the same time, AT&T was beginning experiments with the early TD2 network.
 They too saw examples of interference between far-separated towers.
 In 1950, Kenneth Bullington of Bell Labs published a report on the topic that demonstrated over-the-horizon transmission was possible at high frequencies using the previously unknown phenomenon of scattering off the troposphere.
 Scattering off the ionosphere was a well-known phenomenon used since the earliest days of radio, but only worked at lower frequencies and the similar effect with the troposphere had remained undetected until high-power UHF signals began being used.

 The possibility of using this concept for long-distance communications was obvious, and Bell Labs soon started an experiment series with the researchers at the Lincoln Laboratory, a radar research centre affiliated with MIT.
 They began experimental tests in early 1952.
 In their August 1952 proposal, Bell agreed to liaise with their counterparts in the U.S., and learned of the experiments.
 This was extremely appealing; relay links were typically on the order of 30 miles, the local horizon, but this new system could operate over distances at least five times as great.